jarun/nnn/README.md

 | key | Go to bookmarked location |
 | <kbd>~</kbd> <kbd>`</kbd> <kbd>@</kbd> <kbd>-</kbd> | Go to HOME, `/`, start, last visited dir |
 | <kbd>q</kbd> | Quit context |

+When the filter is on, <kbd>/</kbd> works as an additional Leader key.

 #### Contexts